-Here are some rainforest landscapes and habitats.
-Water is important in rainforests.
-Trees and other plants grow closely together.
+Let us explore some rainforest landscapes and habitats.
+Notice that water is important in rainforests.
+And trees and other plants grow closely together.

 This is old-growth tropical rainforest in Sabah’s Imbak Canyon, Malaysia.
 Photographer: Rhett A. Butler